Privacy Notice for Job Applicants

 Your personal information may be shared internally within the Company for the purposes of the recruitment exercise, including with members of the HR department, members of the recruitment team, Directors, managers in the department which has the vacancy and IT staff if access to your personal information is necessary for the performance of their roles.

 The Company will not share your personal information with third parties during the recruitment process unless your job application is successful and we make you an offer of employment or engagement.
 At that stage, we may also share your personal information with third parties (and their designated agents), including:

 - former employers, to obtain references

 We may also need to share your personal information with a regulator or to otherwise comply with the law.

 We may share your personal information with third parties where it is necessary to enter into a contract with you, or where we need to comply with a legal obligation, or where it is necessary for our legitimate interests (or those of a third party).

 How does the Company protect your personal information?

 The Company has put in place measures to protect the security of your personal information.
 It has internal policies, procedures and controls in place to try and prevent your personal information from being accidentally lost or destroyed, altered, disclosed or used or accessed in an unauthorised way.
 In addition, we limit access to your personal information to those employees, workers, agents, contractors and other third parties who have a business need to know in order to perform their job duties and responsibilities.
-You can obtain further information about these measures from our data protection officer.
+You can obtain further information about these measures from our data protection representative.

 Where your personal information is shared with third parties, we require all third parties to take appropriate technical and organisational security measures to protect your personal information and to treat it subject to a duty of confidentiality and in accordance with data protection law.
 We only allow them to process your personal information for specified purposes and in accordance with our written instructions and we do not allow them to use your personal information for their own purposes.